RealWeeks/routerjs/README.md

 Cool, so now I have a line item, let's register an event.
-In `scrips/routing/handlers.js` I'm going to add the code, there should only be one line that you are unfamilar with:
+In `scrips/routing/handlers.js` I'm going to add the code, there should only be one line that you are unfamiliar with:

 ```js
 $('.cats').on('click', function(e){